0w3nM/html-css-portfolio1-Moon-Landing/README.md

   ![Links to external pages via names of individuals](/assets/images/external-links.png)

 - Biographies:
-  * This section deatures a scroll bar.
+  * This section features a scroll bar.
   * This helps users view the content with a static page, focusing on the information.

   ![Scroll bar on right side of the text box](/assets/images/scroll-bar.png)